Chi Chi Rodriguez, Hall of Fame golfer known for antics on the greens, dies at 88

 “It scared me for the first time,” Rodriguez recalled in a 1999 interview with The Associated Press.
 “Jim Anderson (his pilot) drove me to the hospital and a team of doctors were waiting to operate.
 If I had waited another 10 minutes, the doctor said I would have needed a heart transplant.

 “They call it the widow-maker,” he said.
-“About 50 percent of the people who get this kind of heart attack die.
+“About 50% of the people who get this kind of heart attack die.
 So I beat the odds pretty good.”

 After his recovery, he returned to competition for a couple of years but phased out his professional career and devoted more of his time to community and charity activities, such as the Chi Chi Rodriguez Youth Foundation, a charity based in Clearwater, Florida, founded in 1979.